abtinf/awesome-go-scripting/README.md

 ## Blog Posts

-* [Scripting with Go](https://bitfieldconsulting.com/posts/scripting) - An introoduction to using the `script` library.
+* [Scripting with Go](https://bitfieldconsulting.com/posts/scripting) - An introduction to using the `script` library.

 ## Discussions